Whiskey Bars in Long Beach

 The Blind Donkey

-Everyone knows the Donkey (149 Linden Ave.) is a lot of fun, what with its classic video games, pool tables, Skee-Ball and popular Karaoke nights.
-But there’s a serious side to the bar once featured in “La La Land,” and it’s very serious about whiskey.
-Its Old Fashions are legendary and its whiskey menu is voluminous, featuring precious brown spirits from America, Ireland, Scotland and “Everywhere Else.”
-Selections from Scotland are so many and varied that they’re divided into further regions, i.e. Highlands, Lowlands, Islay, etc.
+Blind Donkey (149 Linden Ave) is a lot of fun with its classic video games, pool tables, Skee-Ball and popular karaoke nights.
+But there’s a serious side to the bar when it comes to whiskey.
+Its Old Fashioneds are legendary and its voluminous whiskey menu features precious spirits from America, Ireland, Scotland and “Everywhere Else.”
+Selections from Scotland are so varied that they’re divided into further regions, i.e. Highlands, Lowlands, Islay, etc.

 The Stave